eamena-project/eamenaR/README.md

 ![](https://raw.githubusercontent.com/eamena-oxford/eamena-arches-dev/main/www/geojson-export.png)

-Paste the copied URL into your web browser and create a GeoJSON file[^1], the result is something like :
+Paste the copied URL into your web browser and create a GeoJSON file, the result is something like :

 ![](https://raw.githubusercontent.com/eamena-oxford/eamena-arches-dev/main/www/geojson-url.png)